 \section{Abstract}

-Galperin [Regul.
-Chaotic.
-Dyn.
-8, 375 (2003)] introduced an interesting method to learn the digits of $\pi $ by counting the collisions of two billiard balls and a hard wall.
+Galperin introduced an interesting method to learn the digits of $\pi $ by counting the collisions of two billiard balls and a hard wall.
 This paper studies two quantum versions of the Galperin billiards.
 It is shown that the digits of $\pi $ can be observed in the phase shifts of the quantum models. \\ {\textbf{Key} \textbf{words:} Galperin billiards, phase shift, quantum classical correspondence, adiabatic approximation, scattering}